ntustison/ANTsXMouseBrainMapping/README.md

                                   returnIsotropicOutput = TRUE,
                                   verbose = TRUE )
 ```

+#### Additional notes concerning training and evaluation data and training augmentation

 * AllenCCFv3 with labels.
 * Convert labels to a gross parcellation using allensdk